 - Mixed layer depths and properties (density, temperature, and salinity) for every profile in the Argo data set.

-- Climatology of monthly mixed layer depths (mean, median, maximum, and standard deviation) and properties (density, temperature, and salinity) averaged into 1 degree bins.
+- Climatology of monthly mixed layer depths (mean, median, maximum, and standard deviation) and properties (mean density, temperature, and salinity) averaged into 1 degree bins.

 |The output includes more than 1,385,000 delayed-mode and real-time Argo profiles, collected between January 2000 and February 2017.
 The profiles were screened with some simple quality controls.